You searched for: “bail

 This entry is located in the following unit: English Words in Action, Group B (page 1)

-bail recovery agent
+bail recovery agent (s) (noun), bail recovery agents (pl)

-Someone who works to take into custody a fugitive or someone who has jumped bail by fleeing the jurisdiction before a trial takes place.
+Someone who works to take into custody a fugitive or one who has jumped bail by fleeing the jurisdiction before a trial takes place: A bail recovery agent can also seek to recover the amount of bail from a fugitive fleeing from justice.

 This entry is located in the following unit: Criminal Court Words or Judicial Terms + (page 4)

-It gave judges and magistrates greater autonomy to decide conditions under which bail would be granted or denied; however, it does not mean that every one is entitled to bail regardless of the alleged offense.
+An original act passed in 1966 to assure that bail practices would be revised to ensure that everyone, regardless of his/her financial status, will not needlessly be detained to answer criminal charges: The Bail Reform Act gave judges and magistrates greater autonomy to decide conditions under which bail would be granted or denied, however it does not mean that every one is entitled to bail regardless of the alleged offense.

 This entry is located in the following unit: Criminal Court Words or Judicial Terms + (page 5)